-Professor Evans is a member of the International Telecommunications Union (ITU) Focus Group on Digital Currency including Digital Fiat Currency, the ITU Focus Group on Application of Distributed Ledger Technology, and also The Accord Project's IP Working Group, which works to develop best practices and standardization of smart legal contracts.
-In 2018, Professor Evans was also appointed for a three-year term to serve on the Intellectual Property Committee of the Advisory Council to the Court of Federal Claims.
+Professor Evans is a member of the Consensys Grants Advisory Board, Bermuda Global FinTech Advisory Board, International Telecommunications Union (ITU) Focus Group on Digital Currency including Digital Fiat Currency, the ITU Focus Group on Application of Distributed Ledger Technology, and also The Accord Project’s IP Working Group, which works to develop best practices and standardization of smart legal contracts.
+Professor Evans serves on the Intellectual Property Committee of the Advisory Council to the Court of Federal Claims.
+She also received the inaugural Enterprise Blockchain Award in the category of Governance and Policy Leadership during the 2019 Blockchain Revolution Global Conference in Toronto.

 Evans, T. (2013).
 Reverse Engineering IP.
 Marquette Intellectual Property Law Review, 17, 61-101.